 This is why, on the eve of its 40th anniversary, this motion picture continues to find and keep an appreciative audience.
-With many layers of insight, each kept carefully on a human scale with perfectly framed pictures, timing and acting, thanks to Benton’s crisp and unyielding storytelling and direction, the Columbia Pictures film honestly, quietly and naturally depicts the inner peace of resolving marital conflict.
+With many layers of insight, each carefully kept on a human scale with perfectly framed pictures, timing and acting, thanks to Benton’s crisp and unyielding storytelling and direction, the Columbia Pictures film honestly, quietly and naturally depicts the inner peace of resolving marital conflict.

 Kramer vs. Kramer also starts (and, ultimately, finishes) with an expression of a mother’s love.
 Joanna Kramer (Meryl Streep in an early and indelible performance) is clearly, deeply disturbed.
 But her breadwinner husband, Ted (Dustin Hoffman in a skilled and remarkable mid-career transition), can’t get away from work.
 As ad man Ted’s being put in charge of ads for a commercial airline, his nearly-mad housewife’s packing a bag with their son Billy’s smudged t-shirt packed inside.
 By the time Ted Kramer comes home to celebrate the good news of his career advancement, casting off an aside about a man in the accounting department who killed himself, he’s ignorant to his mate’s inner torment and shocked by the fact of her imminent breakdown.

 At first, Ted Kramer’s in denial of the end of his marriage, one of the first stages of grief over a death or loss.
 He confides in his boss, also a man, bemoaning the “sisterhood” of 1970s feminism, which is expressed as a matter of fact, a minor annoyance, something to dismiss, not as hostility toward women.
 Ted does not yet know the damage that feminism will cause and in what ways.
-Kramer vs. Kramer is not a politically themed film, though it nevertheless dramatizes the injustice of feminism’s inherent sexism.
+Kramer vs. Kramer is not a politically themed film, though it nevertheless dramatizes feminism’s inherent sexism.

 Audiences were curious about what being a single dad meant in practice.
-I’m not sure that a movie such as Kramer vs. Kramer or the following year’s examplary and underrated Best Picture Oscar winner, Ordinary People (also based on a novel), would have been as well received in another era, earlier or later.
+I’m not sure that a movie such as Kramer vs. Kramer or the following year’s exemplary and underrated Best Picture Oscar winner, Ordinary People (also based on a novel), would have been as well received in another era, earlier or later.
 These were complex dramas with interesting, introspective male leading characters in conflict with interesting, flawed female leading characters with young males at risk of imminent physical and psychological harm.

 The progression of the Kramer family unfolds brilliantly from there, with the newly empowered father boxing up the past — cleaning up the home — and, coping with his son’s heartache from abandonment, accommodating a child’s love for the other parent, covering up the sleeping child and gently closing the door on the past.

-Writer and director Robert Benton renders and achieves this gentle transformation with elegant, purposeful photography by Benton’s frequent partner, cinematographer Nestor Almendros (The Blue Lagoon, Places in the Heart) and a dry, distinct sense of humor, courtesy of a nude scene by pre-Poltergeist Jobeth Williams.
+Writer and director Robert Benton renders and achieves this gentle transformation with elegant, purposeful photography by his frequent partner, cinematographer Nestor Almendros (The Blue Lagoon, Places in the Heart) and a dry, distinct sense of humor, courtesy of a nude scene by pre-Poltergeist Jobeth Williams.
 The arc ends with winking, closing doors and a triumphant bicycle lesson in Central Park with the score’s first use of horns.

 The script’s economy comes through with the line “stay, Daddy.”
 But perhaps it’s Benton’s ability to shuttle between concise words and divorced life’s deftly isolated moments in action which is most remarkable about Kramer vs. Kramer.
 The film’s most superbly delivered emotional moment, or certainly one of them, comes with Margaret’s kitchen scene following thedescent of Billy’s toy 747.
-Alexander’s honest, unaffected performance balances perfectly with Hoffman’s straight act of kindness, deliverance and perfect timing by capping her admission of fallibility with an affirmation of her rational parenting and good guardianship.
-Ted’s and Margaret’s friendship — it is never anything but an abiding, deep friendship — is one of the most truly liberated, rational and realistic portrayals of friendship on screen.
+Alexander’s honest, unaffected performance balances perfectly with Hoffman’s assured act of kindness, deliverance and perfect timing by capping her admission of fallibility with affirmation of her rational parenting and good guardianship.
+Ted’s and Margaret’s friendship — it is never anything but an abiding, deep friendship — is one of the most liberated, rational and realistic portrayals of friendship on screen.

 As Joanna Kramer, who returns to assert custody of her son, Meryl Streep is too cold and pouty and in her performance one sees the future affectations and limitations of Streep’s acting ability.
-But with Benton’s writing and direction, Joanna’s declaration, “I want my son,” followed by Ted’s violent outburst, flawlessly captures the raging horror and bitterness of the most dangerous parts of breaking up.
+But with Benton’s writing and direction, Joanna’s declaration, “I want my son,” followed by Ted’s violent outburst, flawlessly captures the raging horror and bitterness of the most combustible parts of breaking up.
 Howard Duff appears as Ted Kramer’s custody attorney, instructing his client to essentially check his premises and account for the positives and negatives of raising a child (Ted writes with a Flair: “Money/work affected/no privacy/no social life/no let up” all in the negatives column).
-But still he risks everything to raise his child.

-And, with the theme that proper parenting precisely entails putting everything important in life at risk, that’s just about what it costs Ted Kramer, who discovers in himself that he’s willing to do it.
+And, with the theme that proper parenting precisely entails putting everything important in life at risk, that’s about what it costs Ted Kramer, who discovers in himself that he’s willing to do it.
 The risk is worth the reward.
 In a cluster of scenes which take him from refusing pity to preserve his pride to that unique feeling during a split that there’s a party all around when you’re all alone to the elation of finding your own way, Ted Kramer earns the best reward.
 It happens simply, quietly, again, with a Saturday morning view of New York City’s Chrysler Building and an airline logo while the boy who plays with airplanes looks out at the world, spins in his father’s office chair and says “Wow!” when he sees where his dad works.

 This completes the main thematic arc of Kramer vs. Kramer‘s internal journey.
 Joanna Kramer has embarked on (and returned from) hers, Ted Kramer has mastered taking his in stride and this leaves the beneficiary of their partnership, Billy Kramer, free to begin to gather the data for his own.
 As his parents sort through the court contest to decide his custody, he’s at least free to relax and ask questions about life and he does.
 When the title’s external confrontation comes to pass, the camera shows mother entering the courthouse with her lawyer, rising to show that the father stands alone.